 Get citations as an Endnote file:

-The welfare workforce comprises people in paid employment who provide community services to the Australian population.
-A wide range of community services are provided through public and private organisations.
-This includes care for the elderly in residential aged care facilities to counselling and social assistance for students in educational settings.
-The quality of the welfare sector and the assistance people receive is influenced by the size, characteristics and accessibility of the welfare workforce.
+A diversity of welfare services are provided through public and private organisations.
+They range, for example, from care for the elderly in residential aged care facilities to counselling and social assistance for students in educational settings.
+The quality of the welfare sector and the assistance it can provide are influenced by the size, characteristics and accessibility of its workforce.

 This definition excludes some people in community service occupations who do not work in a community service industry.
-A registered nurse working in a hospital would not be classified as part of the welfare workforce, for example, while a registered nurse working in a residential aged care setting would be.
+For example, a registered nurse working in a hospital would not be classified as part of the welfare workforce, though a registered nurse working in a residential aged care setting would be.

 Note: Annual average of quarterly data from original series estimates.